barsanuphe/librariansync/README.md

                             tag listed ebooks in library
     -d DELETE_TAG [DELETE_TAG ...], --delete-tag DELETE_TAG [DELETE_TAG ...]
-                            remove tag(s) from listed ebooks in library -c, --collections     list all tags
+                            remove tag(s) from listed ebooks in library -c [COLLECTIONS], --collections [COLLECTIONS]
+                            list all tags or ebooks with a given tag

 While syncing with Kindle, *librarian.py* will keep track of previous conversions to the mobi format (for epub ebooks),